Website accessibility

 List of Belarusian Orthodox concordats and highlights from the Border Guard pact (2003)

-In the old Soviet Union the Border Guard, which kept citizens from fleeing the country, was an arm of the KGB, the Communist secret police.
-In post-Communist Russia and Belarus the Border Guard has adopted the new state ideology — the Orthodox Church — but remains politicised, as before.
+In the old Soviet Union the Border Guard was part of the KGB, the secret police, and kept citizens from fleeing the country.
+In post-Communist Russia and Belarus the Border Guard has adopted the new state ideology — the Orthodox Church — but remains politicised.
 Here are excerpts from the Agreement between the Belarussian Orthodox Church and the Belarusian Border Guard.

 Go to Notanant menuWebsite accessibility